CasualChaos/comm-recipes/docs/Mushroom Jam.md

 This was originally a side/entree for dinner, but I think it's great for breakfast.
 Put this on toast and have a great day.
 I just used whatever button mushrooms are available.

 Replace the beef stock with veggie stock/broth and replace butter with an equal amount of olive oil for vegetarian/vegan versions.
 If not using beef stock, I'd reduce the worcestershire sauce by half so it's a bit less overwhelming.

+Store in a jar in the fridge for up to a week.
 ## Ingredients

 - 250g sliced mushrooms